SeSE: Black-Box Uncertainty Quantification for Large Language Models Based on Structural Information Theory: Baselines Details

-\textbf{Semantic Entropy (SE) and Discrete Semantic Entropy (DSE) \cite{kuhnsemantic,farquhar2024detecting}.} Semantic entropy aims to evaluate the uncertainty of LLMs regarding the meaning of their generated sequences.
+\textbf{Semantic Entropy (SE) \cite{farquhar2024detecting}.} Semantic entropy aims to evaluate the uncertainty of LLMs regarding the meaning of their generated sequences.
 It first calculates the sum of probabilities for all token sequences that can be considered as expressing the same meaning.
 Given context $x$, for each semantic equivalence class $c$, its probability $P(c|x)$ is estimated through semantic clustering of generated sequences $s$:

 Semantic entropy (SE) is then estimated as the Shannon entropy of the meaning distribution:

 In practice, it is not possible to calculate $\sum_C p(C \mid x) \log p(C \mid x)$ because of the intractable number of semantic clusters.
 Instead, discrete semantic entropy (DSE) uses a Rao-Blackwellized Monte Carlo estimator